Prvi glas Srbije

-Prvi Glas Srbije (English: The First Voice of Serbia) is a Serbian television music competition that debuted on Prva Srpska Televizija in 2011.
-So far, two seasons have been broadcast.
+Prvi Glas Srbije (Први глас Србије) is a Serbian television music competition show which premiered on Prva Srpska Televizija in 2011.
+In 2013, it was announced that the series would end broadcast after two seasons.

 Format

-The concept is that an auditionee performs in front of three judges.
-After an act performs, the judges give comments and depending on how they feel about the performance, they press a button that lights a red or a green light.
-If an acts gets two or three green lights, they advance to the next phase of the competition, but if they get two or more red lights, a trapdoor opens and the auditionee falls through it, which also ends their time on the show.
+The participants appear before the jury and present themselves with two songs, with their choice of one pop and folk song each.
+They must have at least two positive votes from the three-member jury to advance to the workshops.
+If the contestant does not advance to the next phase of the competition, the ground opens up under them and they fall into a hole.

-After the auditions are done, judges call all of the contestants who have gone through to perform again to select more acts that will advance in the competition.
-After this, judges figure out who will go to the next phase and who can mentor and get the best out of them.
-At this phase, acts are divided in groups and perform in front of their mentors.
+Once the auditions are done, the judges call all contestants who have gone through to perform again to select more acts that will advance in the competition.
+Afterwards, the judges figure out who will go to the next phase, can mentor, and get the highest score.
+During this phase, acts are divided in groups and perform in front of their mentors.
+As a prize, the winner receives the recording of their debut album and a large sum of money.

-The judging panel is Vlado Georgiev, Aleksandra Radović and Saša Milošević, with Andrija Milošević and Marija Kilibarda as presenters.